Pills and a syringe

 • Weak pulse or no pulse

-Young man and woman hugging each other on the couchEarning Trust Back from Friends and Loved Ones During Recovery
+Young man and woman hugging each other on the couchEarning Back Trust from Loved Ones During Recovery